-- The beauty of a chestnut horse is the reddish copper color that you can bring out in their coat.
+The beauty of a chestnut horse is the reddish copper color that you can bring out in their coat.
 But how?
-Of course, it starts with a balanced diet – then lots of grooming and then add some products.
-So we all know the routine of elbow grease, currying till the cows come home, wax on wax off.
-But chestnut horses have special needs – and not just because of their reputation.
+Of course, it starts with a balanced diet – then lots of grooming and maybe some products.
+So we all know the elbow grease routine, currying till the cows come home, waxing on wax off – these all help keep the chestnut horse shiny.

 - Finish your grooming session with some sort of shine-making tool.
-Depending on how homemade you want to be, a hay wisp will work just fine.
+Depending on how homemade you want, a hay wisp will work fine.

 Ah, the pumpkin spiced chestnut.